jas-atwal/catweb/README.md

 $ docker ps
 ```

-5. Open a web browser and show the app running at http://localhost:5001.
+5. Open a web browser and show the app running at http://localhost:5000.
 You will notice the images are not displaying!

 6. Stop the container `$ ^C `

-7. Switch back to `VS Code` and edit the `index.html` file in the `templates` directory.
-Usually I change it by using an attendee's name in the title e.g. "Mandy's Random Cat Gif's".
-Save your changes.

-8. Edit the `app.py` file in the root `catweb` directory, delete the URL's and replace them with the following.
+7. Within `VS Code` edit the `app.py` file in the root `catweb` directory, delete the URL's and replace them with the following.
 Save your changes.

 ```
 "https://media.giphy.com/media/H4DjXQXamtTiIuCcRU/giphy.gif",